bswck/configzen/README.md

     debug: false
 ```

-Using `+` in front of a key will update the dictionary defined at that key,
+Using `+` in front of a key will update the section already defined at that key,
 instead of replacing it.
 The above example is equivalent to